Alignak-monitoring/alignak/doc/source/07_advanced/eventhandlers.rst

 Global host and service event handlers are run for every host or service state change that occurs, immediately prior to any host- or service-specific event handler that may be run.

 Event handlers offer functionality similar to notifications (launch some command) but are called each state change, soft or hard.
-This allows to call handler function and react to problems before Shinken raises a hard state and starts sending out notifications.
+This allows to call handler function and react to problems before Alignak raises a hard state and starts sending out notifications.

 You can specify global event handler commands by using the :ref:`global_host_event_handler <configuration/configmain-advanced#global_host_event_handler>` and :ref:`global_service_event_handler <configuration/configmain-advanced#global_service_event_handler>` options in your main configuration file.

 Individual hosts and services can have their own event handler command that should be run to handle state changes.
 You can specify an event handler that should be run by using the "event_handler" directive in your :ref:`host <configobjects/host>` and :ref:`service <configobjects/service>` definitions.
 These host- and service-specific event handlers are executed immediately after the (optional) global host or service event handler is executed.

-.. important::  Global event handlers are currently not launched as of April 2013: https://github.com/naparuba/shinken/issues/717
+.. important::  Global event handlers are currently not launched as of April 2013: https://github.com/...

 Enabling Event Handlers